-Initial claims contain some contextual information that can feed into stories of quality.
-User stories were coined as part of extreme programming by allowing discussions around what users would actually do and described in such a way that allows simple understanding and communication (Beck, 1999).
+In agile software development, user stories are a type of initial claim that contain some context that can feed into the quality story, and so are a valuable asset to testers.
+User stories were coined as part of extreme programming by allowing discussions around value and described in such a way that allows simple understanding and communication (Beck, 1999).
 The user story was refined into three simple aspects that represent who, what and why of the quality story respectively (Davis, 2001) (Agile Alliance).
 A popular example of user stories contains a type of user (some person who matters) who wants to achieve a goal (method of interaction) so that they can achieve a benefit (value in some way, particularly capability):

-As a <type of user>, I can’t achieve <some goal> which leads to <lost value/harm>
+As a <type of user>, I encounter <some threat>, which leads to <lost value/harm>